talha700/talha700/README.md

 You can also find me on [Linkedin](https://www.linkedin.com/in/talha-javaid-968182123/) & [Youtube](https://www.youtube.com/channel/UCaUXNbVcXY_35SK9xR_wV4A)!

-You can usualy found me playing Apex Legends when I'm not working :space_invader:.
+Usualy found me playing Apex Legends when I'm not working :space_invader:.